 “You are what you share.” ― Charles Leadbeater, We Think: The Power Of Mass Creativity

-Many people manage social media accounts at McGill.
+Many units manage social media accounts at McGill.
 "Like" or follow their pages or accounts and posts and share them if they are appropriate for your audience.
 It's a great source of content and increases the visibility of everyone in the community.
 Bonus: Once you start to share, others will do the same with you.
 (See list of other McGill groups on our Directory page) Engage with the community to create buzz about your news or event.
 Having a big event?
 Consult with us to coordinate maximum exposure.

 Feed your followers.
 A page or feed that's updated sporadically won't hold much interest nor gain you new followers.
 How much posting is enough?
 What is too much?
 Depends on the content or the platform you're using.
 Try it out.
 Are you getting responses?
 More followers?
+Losing followers?

 Exercise good judgment